Noah Lyles brings medals and motivation to kids at Children’s National Hospital

 In addition to the fun, Lyles shared a heartfelt message with the children, drawing from his own experiences with medical challenges like asthma, anxiety, and depression.

 "I wanted to make sure that kids who had a life like mine, or even worse, knew that it's not always going to be like this.
-No matter your difficulties, life does not determine who you will be.
-You determine who you will be," Lyles told FOX 5.
+No matter your difficulties, life does not determine who you be.
+You determine who you be," Lyles told FOX 5.

 Related